 - Cool off on hot summer days by serving fruit at meals with yogurt, in the form of a smoothie or parfait.

-Serve your salads with yogurt – like the recipe below.
+Serve your salads with yogurt – like in this Fruit and Pasta Toss recipe.

 This information is not intended as medical advice.
 Please consult a medical professional for individual advice.